wode490390/Multi-QuickShop/README.md

-# Nukkit-QuickShop
+# Multi-QuickShop
-QuickShop for Nukkit
+Multi-QuickShop for Nukkit

 ## How to use?

 - **Install plugin**
-  1. Download 'QuickShop' plugin.
+  1. Download 'Multi-QuickShop' plugin.
   2. Put the plugin in the "plugins" folder.
   3. Restart your server.
 - **Create Shop**